triton-inference-server/server/docs/architecture.md

    "RAW_IMAGE" in the preprocess model.

-2. Check models within the ensemble and send an internal request to the preprocess model becuase all the input tensors required are ready.
+2. Check models within the ensemble and send an internal request to the preprocess model because all the input tensors required are ready.

 3. Recognize the completion of the internal request, collect the output tensor and map the content to "preprocessed_image" which is an unique name